Today in Dutch history: The 1953 North Sea flooding disaster

 Some houses had managed to brave the first onslaught of the sea but had been severely weakened as a result.
 Survivors sought refuge in attics and on the roofs of homes that were still standing.

 The most famous incident of the 1953 flooding disaster is undoubtedly the barge that was used to reinforce a weakened dike, the Schielandse Hoge Zeedijk.
-The dike protected a large part of the densely populated Randstad, and major areas of the lands it protected were five metres and even 6,6 metres below sea level.
+The dike protected a large part of the densely populated Randstad (which contains the cities of Amsterdam, Rotterdam, and The Hague), and major areas of the lands it protected were up to 6,6 metres below sea level.

-When it became clear that the dike would not survive for much longer, Nieuwerkerk’s mayor asked boat owner Arie Evegroen to steer his grain barge Twee gebroeders (Two brothers) in front of the weakest section of the dike, which had grown to a length of 14 metres.
+When it became clear that the dike would not survive for much longer, the mayor of Nieuwerkerk - a town in the province of Zeeland - asked boat owner Arie Evegroen to steer his grain barge Twee gebroeders ("Two brothers") in front of the weakest section of the dike, which had grown to a length of 14 metres.

 After securing the barge in place with ropes, volunteers reinforced the weakened dike further with sandbags.
 This last-ditch effort ended up keeping the dike intact for the duration of the storm and saved the lives of many people.